 A tagine is a cone-shaped clay pot that you’ll see often in restaurants and food stalls in Morocco.
 Most tagine recipes use fresh, local ingredients – layers of meats, veggies, herbs, and spices cooked together to create a bold and flavorful dish.
 Your tour starts with a visit to the markets of Marrakech, where you’ll shop for ingredients alongside your guide while learning Arabic words for the goods you’re purchasing.

-You’ll learn about common spices used in Moroccan food and get to taste fresh homegrown ingredients, such as saffron, mint, olives, oranges, and lemons.
+You’ll learn about common spices used in Moroccan food and get to taste fresh homegrown ingredients, including saffron, mint, olives, oranges, and lemons.
 During your hands-on cooking class, the expert chef will give you step-by-step instructions to teach you how to make a traditional Moroccan meal.

 And, of course, everyone’s favorite part of this tour is being able to eat their freshly-cooked meal afterward!